arunofhyd/OmniSearch/omnisearch_native_with_updater.md

 	end if
 	-- ==========================================

-	-- Define the path for the temporary cache file used to persist the dedicated window ID set cacheFile to "/tmp/omnisearch_id.txt"
 	set foundWindow to false

-	-- PRE-FETCH CACHE DATA
-	set storedPID to ""
-	set storedID to 0
-	try
-		set cachedData to do shell script "cat " & quoted form of cacheFile set oldDelims to AppleScript's text item delimiters set AppleScript's text item delimiters to "," set storedPID to text item 1 of cachedData set storedID to (text item 2 of cachedData) as integer set AppleScript's text item delimiters to oldDelims on error
-		-- Proceed with defaults
-	end try

 	-- STEP 1: PROCESS ID TRACKING
 	-- Check if Safari is running first.